Last updated on April 15th, 2026 at 01:13 am

 How To Get To Split Croatia

-Split Airport is around 35 minutes from the Old Town by taxi, Uber or airport bus – or for a quick and easy journey, book a private transfer ahead of time!
+Split Airport is around 35 minutes from the Old Town by taxi, Uber or airport bus – or for a quick and easy journey, book a private transfer ahead of time, it will save you time and money!

 How To Get Around Split Croatia